Iron486/Brain_cancer_classification/README.md

 An important metric is the `precision` (ratio between true positive and true positive plus false positive) calculated for the `no_tumor` class.

-It's crucial because when the number of **false positive** (people that have a tumor, but the prediction belongs to `no_tumor` class) is high, it means that a lot of people with a tumor don't have a tumor according to the model.
+It's crucial because when the number of **false positive** (people that have a tumor, but the prediction belongs to `no_tumor` class) is high, it means that a lot of people with a tumor are classified with no tumor according to the model.

 In this case, only one image out of 75 is a false positive as we can see in the confusion matrix represented below using `Seaborn` and `Matplotlib`.